1. Home

 By: Adam Burns

-The Sun Lounges comprised a trio of aerodynamically designed sleeper-lounge cars constructed by Pullman-Standard in 1956.
-These cars boasted a notable glazed roof section designed to emulate the allure of a dome car, yet with a lower profile to accommodate the height restrictions posed by tunnels along the East Coast of the United States, where true dome cars could not operate.
+The cars comprised a trio of sleeper-lounges constructed by Pullman-Standard in 1956.
+They featured a glazed roof section designed to emulate the allure of a dome car, yet with a lower profile to accommodate the height restrictions posed by tunnels along the East Coast, where standard domes could not operate.

-The Seaboard deployed all three cars within its premier service, the Silver Meteor, navigating the route between New York City and Miami, Florida.
-Subsequent to this, the cars were incorporated into the fleets of the Seaboard Coast Line Railroad (SCL) and Amtrak.
-Presently, two out of the three Sun Lounges remain extant under private ownership.
+The Seaboard deployed all three cars within its premier service, the Silver Meteor, navigating the route between New York City (via the PRR between New York and Washington) and Miami.
+Today, two out of the three Sun Lounges remain extant under private ownership.

 9273542178376236423578258926826786987.jpgA Seaboard Coast Line 'Sun Lounge' is on RF&P's Train #57, the "Silver Meteor," arriving at Alexandria Union Station (Virginia) on Aptril 29, 1969.
 Roger Puta photo.

-The Sun Lounge was designed specifically to provide the solarium appeal and sightseeing opportunities offered by a standard dome car while providing the clearance restrictions necessary for tunnels located in Baltimore and New York City when operating over the Pennsylvania Railroad.
+The car was designed specifically to provide the solarium appeal and sightseeing opportunities offered by a standard dome car while providing the clearance restrictions necessary for tunnels located in Baltimore and New York City when operating over the PRR.

 Essentially, the Sun Lounge was simply a standard-height, lightweight streamlined car with large windows spanning roughly half the carbody, including along the roof.